guzba/whisky/README.md

 Whisky can be used in multi-threaded programs however each WebSocket should be owned and managed by just one thread.
 Reading and writing from separate threads is not currently supported.

-Dedicating a thread to opening and reading/writing to a WebSocket can work well if you have an otherwise sychronous program and would prefer managing a thread over managing an async loop.
+Dedicating a thread to opening and reading/writing to a WebSocket can work well if you have an otherwise synchronous program and would prefer managing a thread over managing an async loop.